Lydia Loveless: Documentary

-Loveless was the subject of a documentary called Who Is Lydia Loveless?, in which filmmaker Gorman Bechard (Color Me Obsessed, Every Everything: The Music, Life & Times of Grant Hart) documented the making of Loveless' album Real, as well as following their on the road, and looking into what life is like for a band at their level in the music industry.
+Loveless was the subject of a documentary called Who Is Lydia Loveless?, in which filmmaker Gorman Bechard (Color Me Obsessed, Every Everything: The Music, Life & Times of Grant Hart) documented the making of Loveless's album Real, as well as following their on the road, and looking into what life is like for a band at their level in the music industry.
 "I also wanted to look at stuff we normally don't see a lot of.
 What are the finances for a band like this?
 Where does the money go?
 Who gets the money?
 Is Spotify good?
 Is Spotify bad?
 How does piracy affect you?
 What about the fans?
 I really wanted to go into all of that for a band that can still sell out 200–250 seat venues and bars but is still all travelling in an old Ford van.
 A good night is when they have a couple of hotel rooms.
 No one is rolling in the dough so to speak.
 So what is it at that point when you have amazing critical success and acclaim but you're not there yet?"
 In October 2015, Bechard and his crew filmed a live Lydia Loveless concert at Skully's in their hometown of Columbus for the documentary.
 The film had its world premiere on April 7, 2016 at the Columbus International Film & Video Festival.